A Christchurch to Queenstown Road trip is one of the best you can do in New Zealand.

 I recommend you take State Highway 77.
 This route is much more scenic than going through Ashburton.
-You can stop at the Rakaia Gorge after going through Glentunnel, which has some incredible scenery.
+You can stop at the Rakaia Gorge after going through Glentunnel, which has some stunning scenery.

 Geraldine is a good place to stop before you reach Lake Tekapo.
 There are several cafes and a supermarket, so you can get some lunch and stock up on supplies before you arrive at Lake Tekapo.

 I’m not going to lie, there isn’t an awful lot to see on this leg of the road trip.
 The best places to see are very much after this section.

 However, driving through the Canterbury Plains is a nice experience.
-The plains are lovely and there is a lot of good scenery if not many places to stop!
+The plains are lovely and there is plenty of spectacular scenery if not many places to stop!

 Day 2: Lake Tekapo

-While day 2 is based around Lake Tekapo, you can swap this with Mt Cook if you wish.
+While day 2 is based around Lake Tekapo, you can swap this with Mount Cook if you wish.

-I would recommend spending a full day at least at either Lake Tekapo or Mt Cook.
+I would recommend spending a full day at least at either Lake Tekapo or Mount Cook National Park.
 There is a lot to see and do in both places.

 Of course, if you have more time, you can spend a full day at both!

 If you decide to spend a full day at Lake Tekapo, there is a lot to do as I mentioned above.
 I would advise packing some hiking boots, so you can explore the area around the lake.

-There are numerous hiking trails allowing you to soak in the incredible scenery in the area.
+There are numerous hiking trails allowing you to soak in the spectacular scenery in the area.
 The Mt John circuit is a good one to do.